Sexual Assault and Sexual Harassment Support

 UOW offers Mental Health First Aid - a course that empowers every trained student and member of staff to help a person who is developing a mental health problem, or who is in a mental health crisis, until appropriate professional treatment is received or the crisis resolves.
 UOW Mental Health First Aid workshops for students include content from the MATES (Prevention of Violence) and the Consent Matters on line module.

-- Step Up Bystander Intervention
+- Bystander Revolution

 UOW’s Close Personal Relationships Guidelines sets out expectations regarding staff obligations to appropriately manage staff-student relationships and relationships between staff members, acknowledging that these relationships can raise issues concerning the balance of power and conflicts of interest.
 Staff are strongly advised not to enter into close personal relationships with students.
 However, where they exist or develop, staff are required to disclose the relationship in accordance with the University’s Conflict of Interest Policy.
 Students are also strongly encouraged to disclose the relationship independently to their Head of School or other appropriate senior officer.